mgoliyad/Deep-NLP/README.md

 # Deep-NLP
 Sentiment analyze with SpaCY

-Here is neural network using Keras for sentiment analyze for Kaggle challenge
+This is code example for RNN using Keras for sentiment analyze for Kaggle challenge

 https://www.kaggle.com/samdeeplearning/deepnlp